Skip to main content

 Diabetes

-Aside from quitting smoking, normalizing your blood sure is the most valuable action you can take to prevent your risk of heart attack and stroke.
+Aside from quitting smoking, normalizing your blood sugar is the most valuable action you can take to prevent your risk of heart attack and stroke.

-Having a “borderline” measurement doesn’t make it acceptable.
-The term “borderline” makes the condition sound less threatening, but the truth is that a borderline reading is already a sign of trouble.
-It’s really your final opportunity to create better habits before dangerous consequences develop.
+Having “borderline” heart disease — or borderline anything — doesn’t make it acceptable.
+The term “borderline” makes your condition sound less threatening, but the truth is that a borderline reading is already a sign of trouble.
+In reality, it’s your final opportunity to create better habits before dangerous consequences develop.

-If you ignore your borderline blood pressure, cholesterol, or blood sugar levels, health complications will fester until they culminate into heart disease.
+If you ignore borderline heart disease metrics, whether that’s borderline blood pressure, cholesterol, or blood sugar levels, then health complications will fester until they culminate in full-blown heart disease.

 Imagine a young, relatively healthy man with a blood pressure of 135/90.
 He knows the ideal blood pressure is 120/80, but his numbers are close enough that he dismisses the difference.